 Every state in the U.S. has programs that focus on paying caregivers, and many of these programs are available to Medicaid recipients or low-income seniors.

 Medicaid is particularly selective when it comes to qualifications for recipients.
-In addition to federal requirements, each state has their own set of rules and regulations to follow, says Manz.
+In addition to federal requirements, each state has its own set of rules and regulations to follow, says Manz.
 For example, many states do not allow a spouse to be a paid caregiver.
 Medicaid also regulates compensation for caregivers.
-Undocumented or incorrect payments could jeopardize your loved one’s chance at qualifying for coverage at an assisted living community in the future.
+Undocumented or incorrect payments could jeopardize your loved one’s chance at qualifying for coverage at a senior living community in the future.

 Consider speaking with an experienced attorney who specializes in Medicaid to see what requirements may apply to your situation and in your state.